 Truth be told, there are probably more digital personal finance tools out there than we can even count.

-Whether you’re looking for financial advice, want to beef up how you’re budgeting your current cash flow, or need a better view of your overall wealth; in this article we’re going to explore some popular personal finance tools so you can choose the best one for your need.
+Whether you’re looking to connect with a financial advisor, want to beef up how you’re budgeting your current cash flow, need a better view of your overall wealth, or all of the above; in this article we’re going to explore some popular personal finance tools so you can choose the best solution (or solutions) for your needs.

-Personal Capital vs. Mint & Beyond — Why Your Choice of Personal Finance Tool Matters
+Personal Capital vs. Mint & Beyond — Why Your Choice Matters

-It’s been found that having the right personal finance tools can actually make your life better.
+It’s been found that the majority of people believe having the right digital finance tools can improve your life.

 Set Goals and Understand Your Progress Toward Them